-FACTOR 7: CAPITAL ADEQUACY
+FACTOR 7 : CAPITAL ADEQUACY

-LeasePlan has stated that its target Tier 1 ratio is 8%.
-Tier 1 was above this at end 2006 and comprised shareholders' equity and reserves -- it does not contain any "hybrid capital".
+LeasePlan has set a minimum target of 8% for its Tier 1 ratio.
+The latter stood above this at end 2006 and comprised shareholders' equity and reserves but does not contain any "hybrid capital".
+The Tier 1 ratio reached a high 8.7% in 2006 because LeasePlan was then considering an acquisition.